michmattera/newline-alebrije/README.md

 ### User Goals
 #### New User Goals
 This website is for people that would like to receive an alebrije.
-1. As a new user i would like to access from the main page all the section or links that brings me to the specific piece of information i am looking for.
+1. As a new user i would like to access the main page  and all the sections or links that brings me to the specific piece of information I am looking for.
 2. As a new user i would like to know what this company offer.
 3. As a new user i would like to see detailed information about alebrijes and the steps to get it.